Set up a Connection in Basic Mode for Zendesk

 13. Select the project where you want to sync issues.

-Selecting the project is not applicable to all platforms.
-In this case, the Connection will be established after the previous step.
+Note: Selecting the project is not applicable to all platforms.
+In this case, the Connection is established after the previous step.

 14. Click Confirm.